 - Wash your hair at home prior to the scalp cooling/chemotherapy session.
-Greasy hair may affect the thermal contact.
-However, avoid daily shampooing (to avoid wear of the hair), shampoo less if your hair feels dry.
+Oily hair may affect thermal contact.
+However, avoid daily shampooing (to avoid wear of the hair), and shampoo less if your hair feels dry.
 It's preferable to wash no more than 1-2 times/week, with the washing the morning of treatment counting as 1 washing.

 - Use lukewarm water (avoid hot water) and gentle shampoo that is sulfate and paraben free.

-- Avoid applying heat to hair with appliances such a blow-dryers, curling irons, straightening iron, and hot rollers.
+- Avoid applying heat to hair with tools such as blow-dryers, curling irons, straightening iron, and hot rollers.
 Let your hair dry naturally as much as possible.

 - Peroxides for hair coloring

 - Parabens (such as methylparaben and propylparaben) are chemicals that are used as preservatives

 - Sodium lauryl sulfate is a foaming agent and will remove natural oils in the hair

 - Silicones that are used to tame or “de-frizz” the hair work by coating the hair strands.

 - Limit combing hair.
 It’s recommended that you use a wide tooth comb and only comb your hair 1-2 times/day.

 - Avoid hair accessories such as rubber bands and headbands that pull on the hair.